Can You Order Weed on Uber Eats?

 Is it ever legal to order cannabis through a food-delivery app in the U.S.?

 Not yet.
-Current federal rules make it risky for large platforms.
-Use state-licensed dispensary apps instead.
+Current federal rules make it risky for large platforms to use state-licensed dispensary apps instead.

 Do I need a medical card for delivery in adult-use states?